rarebreed/mercury/README.md

 })
 ```

-Callbacks have their own problem called "callback hell" which occurs when you have deeply
+Callbacks have their own problem called "callback hell" which occurs when you have deeply nested callbacks.
+It's not
-nested callbacks.
-It's not just hard to read, it's hard to do error handling right when you have
-deep nesting of callbacks.
-To solve this, many languages support the idea of a promise.
+just hard to read, it's hard to do error handling right when you have deep nesting of callbacks.
+To solve this, many
-Promises do have a lot of potential to solve asynchronous problems, but they do have one weakness
+languages support the idea of a promise.
+Promises do have a lot of potential to solve asynchronous problems, but they do
-which I will get to in a moment.
-Because of this weakness, another new async solving solution
+have two weaknesses which I will get to in a moment.
+Because of this weakness, another new async solving solution called
-called Observables was developed.
-Observables are closely related to the original FRP solution
+Observables was developed.
+Observables are closely related to the original FRP solution and are also related to the
-and are also related to the Actor model.
+Actor model.

-Before I can talk about how [Observables/Observers][-obsv] work, I need to discuss another fundamental
+Before I can talk about how [Observables/Observers][-obsv] work, I need to discuss another fundamental problem that our
-problem that our imperative synchronous solutions have ingrained on us.
-We are used to asking for
-data from some other object, because we are used to jealously guarding state inside of some
+imperative synchronous solutions have ingrained on us.
+We are used to asking for data from some other object, because we
-object, and only doling it out with great care (see above).
-But instead of one object _asking_
+are used to jealously guarding state inside of some object, and only doling it out with great care (see above).
+But
-for state, why not let it be _told_ about state changes instead?
+instead of one object _asking_ for state, why not let it be _told_ about state changes instead?

 This is the fundamental premise of reactive programming.
-Instead of asking for state (from an
+Instead of asking for state (from an Object called an
-Object called an Observable), an object (called an Observer) is _told_ about state changes.
-To
+Observable), an object (called an Observer) is _told_ about state changes.
+To put it another way, the imperative
-put it another way, the imperative synchronous model is **pull** oriented, where the reactive
+synchronous model is **pull** oriented, where the reactive model is **push** oriented (where the perspective is from the
-model is **push** oriented (where the perspective is from the object containing data).
-Do you
+object containing data).
+Do you see the advantages to this?

-see the advantages to this?
-How often have you wished for a database that could tell you when
-a record or table was updated?
-And instead of some reader trying to ask for access to some data
+How often have you wished for a database that could tell you when a record or table was updated?
+And instead of some
-(and maybe waiting on a transaction to finish), it can just sit and be notified when data changes
+reader trying to ask for access to some data (and maybe waiting on a transaction to finish), it can just sit and be
-and _react_ to the new incoming data.
+notified when data changes and _react_ to the new incoming data.
 What about writers you ask?
-Data comes from an Observable
+Data comes from an
-which emits new data as it receives them.
-Normally, Observables are self-contained, but there
+Observable which emits new data as it receives them.
+Normally, Observables are self-contained, but there is a special
-is a special kind of Observable called a Subject which allows not just output, but input.
+kind of Observable called a Subject which allows not just output, but input.

 ```
           | Observable [1,2,3,4] | ===> emitted
 item ===> | Subject              | ===> emitted
 ```

 Furthermore, Observables and Observers are kind of like a mini-bus with pub-sub capabilities.
-You can have multiple Observers subscribed to the same Observable, in which case the Observers
+You can have multiple
-all receive an identical copy of the emitted data.
-Lastly, when an Observer subscribes to an
+Observers subscribed to the same Observable, in which case the Observers all receive an identical copy of the emitted
-Observable, the return of the subscribe() call is a Subscription.
-This Subscription object allows
+data.
+Lastly, when an Observer subscribes to an Observable, the return of the subscribe() call is a Subscription.
+This
-you to cancel what the Observer does with the incoming data as well as inform the connected
+Subscription object allows you to cancel what the Observer does with the incoming data as well as inform the connected
 Observable to stop emitting new events (as long as there are no other subscribers).
-As long as
+As long as the intermediate
-the intermediate operators perform no side effects, this allows you to cancel actions (and is
+operators perform no side effects, this allows you to cancel actions (and is why all side-effectful actions should
-why all side-effectul actions should happen on the Observer side, not in the intermediate
+happen on the Observer side, not in the intermediate operators).
+Another way to think about an Observable (and Subject)
-operators).
-Another way to think about an Observable (and Subject) as as a kind of potentially
+as as a kind of potentially infinite generator.
-infinite generator.
 And in fact, you can turn a generator into an Observable.

 Why not just use promises?
-Wasn't promises supposed to solve all the javascript async problems?
+Aren't promises supposed to solve all the javascript async problems?
 Promises are nice.
+They
-They are a monadic solution to the nested callback hell.
-But they have two
+are a monadic solution to the nested callback hell.
+But they have two limitations:
-limitations:

 - They can't abort like an Observable can
 - They can't yield multiple items

-If you're only thinking XHR (XmlHttpRequest, which is an async http call), then the last bullet
+If you're only thinking XHR (XmlHttpRequest, which is an async http call), then the last bullet point may not make
-point may not make sense.
-But imagine for second onClick handler for a DOM event.
-That can
+sense.
+But imagine for a second an onClick handler for a DOM event.
+That can yield an infinite number of clicks, and the
-yield an infinite number of clicks, and the onClick handler itself might make some asynchronous
-call (for example, an XHR request).
+onClick handler itself might make some asynchronous call (for example, an XHR request).
 So now what do you do?
+Promises
-Promises aren't going to help you
+aren't going to help you with that.
-with that.

-This is the fundamental concept of reactive programming, of which rxjs is a leading framework in
+This is the fundamental concept of reactive programming, of which rxjs is a leading framework in the javascript world
-the javascript world (with its equally popular cohort rxjava in the java world).
-In the reactive
+(with its equally popular cohort rxjava in the java world).
+In the reactive programming model, computations become like
-programming model, computations become like a graph model, where the vertices are either some
+a graph model, where the vertices are either some kind of Observable emitting data, or an Observer acting on that data,
-kind of Observable emitting data, or an Observer acting on that data, and the outgoing edges are
+and the outgoing edges are
 the emitted data.

-If you have done any circuit programming or data-flow oriented programming (ala LabView, or vhdl)
+If you have done any circuit programming or data-flow oriented programming (ala LabView, or vhdl) , this may sound a
-, this may sound a little familiar.
-When you have a circuit board, you don't have all the circuits
+little familiar.
+When you have a circuit board, you don't have all the circuits lined up from top to bottom or
-lined up from top to bottom or left-to-right.
-Each component on the circuit board can connect to
-many others, and it is simultaneously sending and receiving signals (this by the way, is the _true_
+left-to-right.
+Each component on the circuit board can connect to many others, and it is simultaneously sending and
-definition of FRP as defined by the Haskell authors, since FRP was designed for _continuous_
+receiving signals (this by the way, is the _true_ definition of FRP as defined by the Haskell authors, since FRP was
-signals, as opposed to reactivex's more discrete emitted data)
+designed for _continuous_ signals, as opposed to reactivex's more discrete emitted data)

 ## What does rxjs buy us?